CarlosPetrikov/fox_api_telegram/README.md

-# fox_api_telegram
+# Fox API Telegram

+A simple chatbot that I made to test API consumption 😅

-Telegram chatbot that replies your messages with images of foxes
+It basically responds to your messages with fox images 🦊